 But wait a second.
 Remember that our two protons in the helium atom are relatively heavy, and that both have positive electric charges.

 Like the positively charged ends of two magnets, they repel each other.
 Imagine a helium atom nucleus with two light gray magnets instead of protons.
 How can this nucleus stick together instead of the protons pushing each other apart?

 Neutrons have a neutral charge, so they’re unpredictable.
 What keeps them bonding to the mother nucleus?
 The electrons are little, white, negatively charged magnets that should cling to the positive mother nucleus instead of moving about the empty space of the atom.

 Imagine our reporter shrinking down to the same size as the elementary particles, and zipping back to the first nanosecond of the Big Bang.
 From this “point particle view,” he understands what is happening.

 Inherent forces are set in motion between the elementary particles, conflicting but equilibrating forces that pull them together and tear them apart.
 We refer to these pull-push forces as energy.

 Energy takes the form of both physical particles and nonphysical waves.
 A rather difficult concept to grasp, energy is both material and nonmaterial, tangible and intangible.
 Unimaginable, yet real, and proven by the reproducible two-slit experiment which reveals that energy is, at the same time, a wave and a particle.

 This post is an excerpt from chapter 1.3-4 of Inventory of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, On Atoms Protons Neutrons and Electrons
+Please use the Social Network links just below to share this information from The Explanation, On Atoms Protons Neutrons and Electrons